grawlithe/saas-shop/README.md

 # SaaS Shop

-A full-featured e-commerce application built with Laravel 12, featuring an admin panel for product and order management, a customer-facing shop interface, and Stripe payment integration.
+A full-featured e-commerce application built with Laravel 12, featuring an admin panel for product and order management, a customer-facing shop interface with a shopping cart, and Stripe payment integration.

 ## Features

+### Account Types
+- **Customer**: Can browse products, manage cart, and place orders.
+- **Administrator**: Can manage products, users, and view all orders.
+Role-based access control ensures security.

 ### Customer Interface
 - **Browse Products**: View all available products in a responsive grid layout
-- **Product Details**: View detailed information about individual products with pricing
+- **Shopping Cart**:
+  - Add multiple products to cart
+  - Update quantities
+  - Remove items
+  - View total cost
-- **Secure Checkout**: Purchase products via Stripe Checkout (requires authentication)
+- **Secure Checkout**: Purchase multiple items via Stripe Checkout (requires authentication)
 - **Order Confirmation**: Receive confirmation after successful purchase

 ### Admin Panel
 - **Dashboard**: Centralized admin dashboard with navigation to all admin features
+- **User Management**:
+  - View all admin users
+  - Create new admin users (Invite-only system)
 - **Product Management**:
-  - Create new products with name and price
+  - Create new products with name and price (Input in dollars, stored as cents)
   - Edit existing product details
   - Delete products from the catalog
-  - View all products in a paginated table
+  - View all products in a paginated table with formatted prices (e.g., $15.00)
 - **Order Management**:
   - View all customer orders
   - See order details: ID, customer, status, total amount, items count, date